OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 * In the JSON metadata file, specify the value of each `id` property in uppercase.
 Doing so makes it obvious which part of the `CustomFunctionMappings` statement in your JavaScript code corresponds to the `id` property in the JSON metadata file (provided that your function name uses camelCase, as recommended earlier).

-* It is required that the value of each `id` property contain alphanumeric characters. `id` property values *may* also contain periods.
+* In the JSON metadata file, ensure that the value of each `id` property contains only alphanumeric characters and periods.

 * In the JSON metadata file, ensure that the value of each `id` property is unique within the scope of the file.
 That is, no two function objects in the metadata file should have the same `id` value.
 Additionally, do not specify two `id` values in the metadata file that only differ by case.
 For example, do not define one function object with an `id` value of **add** and another function object with an `id` value of **ADD**.